alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 1. When finished, click the `Unmount` button to unmount the drive.

-!!! warn "ALWAYS unmount the drive when finished!"
+!!! warning "ALWAYS unmount the drive when finished!"

     This will prevent the drive from being corrupted.

 # Option 2: Transfer artwork to HDD using USB